 (I am, however sufficiently grown up to cringe whenever anybody uses the word “adulting.”
 In case you were wondering.)

 However (back to the movies) I did just see, and thoroughly enjoy, a movie which probably falls neatly into the “for grown-ups” category: Knives Out.

 It’s a wonderful “classic” mystery story, with a tricky plot (which generally holds together), wonderful characters (most of whom are terrible people, as many wonderful characters are) and solid acting throughout.

 Daniel Craig plays the detective, a very theatrical private investigator named Benoit Blanc, and he carries it off wonderfully.
-He plays Blanc with a very strong Southern accent, and, as a measure of how much Blanc is performing the role of a “gentleman sleuth,” if there’s another Benoit Blanc movie I would not be at all surprised if he uses a completely different accent).
+He plays Blanc with a very strong Southern accent, and, as a measure of how much Blanc himself is performing the role of a “gentleman sleuth,” if there’s another Benoit Blanc movie I would not be at all surprised if he uses a completely different accent.

 Another thing I like is that it’s self-contained.
 There’s nothing like seeing a bunch of franchise series films (and TV shows) to make you appreciate a nice, efficient, one-off story.
 (I’m reading that there may be a second Benoit Blanc movie at some point, but it probably won’t have much connection to this one.
 Mystery series are mostly standalone stories — unlike series in fantasy and science fiction.)

 That’s one thing I like about the mystery stories I’m writing now — I’ve gone back into the early days of my detective and her assistant, so I don’t have to worry about any of back story established in the other novels and stories.
 These stories happen before any of the others (and I’ve already decided that these stories may end up going in an entirely different direction and never meet up with the other “continuity”).